ollegreen/Retail_Sales_Demand_Predictions/capstone_proposal.md

 **Olle**

-The initial benchmark model will be a moving average model as it is a simple and computationally inexpensive model (), and use that prediction score as a benchmark when we compare it to our machine learning algortihm.
+The initial benchmark model will be a moving average model as it is a simple and computationally inexpensive model or potentially the ARIMA model (Shukla & Jharkharia, 2011), and use that prediction score as a benchmark when we compare it to our machine learning algortihm.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_

 In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
 The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
 Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
 Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms).

+**Olle**

+Ways to evalute the different models could include mean squared error (MSE), Root Mean Squared Error (RMSE) and Mean Absolute Percentage Error (MAPE).
+All of which will help us to assess which models are providing us with the better demand forecast model.

 ### Project Design
 _(approx. 1 page)_